NI-S/data_integratie/README.md

 * insert_data.py is the script you run *

 ## Snakemake file
+You need to install snakemake, to run the snakemake file.
 In lines 20 and 37 change snp.jar to your snp.jar location.
 And change snp.sift to your snp.sift location.